“When you kill time, remember that it has no resurrection.”

 By Molly Barnes, Digital Nomad Life

 It can be hard to avoid time wasters at work, especially in the digital world we live in.
 But if you can identify where you’re wasting your time, it’s easier to eliminate the time wasters and fully take advantage of your time at work.
-Here are six ways
+Here are six time management strategies you need right now:

 1. Delegate Tasks